 Edelweiss Mutual Fund, managed by Edelweiss Asset Management Limited, is one of the youngest and most dynamic mutual fund houses in the country.
-Edelweiss Financial Services Ltd. is the parent company which is in control of the entire group of companies.
+The parent company, Edelweiss Financial Services Ltd. is in control of the entire group of companies.

 Edelweiss Financial Services commenced its operations in 1996 and has been a key driver of the Indian financial sector ever since.
 It got the license to deal in mutual funds in 2008, amongst the global economic slowdown.
 Despite the odds stacked against them, they set up Edelweiss Asset Management Ltd. (EAML) and launched mutual funds in a market that was showing no signs of picking up.